What Paint Colors & Countertops Go With Black Appliances

-Today we’re going to focus on black appliances and how to coordinate them into a kitchen with white or gray cabinets.
-So whether you are thinking of buying black appliances or trying to update your kitchen with existing ones, these tips will get you on the right track!
+Today, we’re focusing on black appliances and how to integrate them into your kitchen design without them sticking out like a sore thumb.
+So, whether you’re buying new appliances or trying to update your kitchen with existing ones, these tips will get you on the right track!

 Learn more about high and low contrast via this small bathroom article